 Defense cases

-Successfully defended a publicly traded durable medical equipment company in an FCA action, obtaining dismissal of the action based on failure of the complaint to satisfy Fed.
+Successfully defended a publicly traded durable medical equipment company in a False Claims Act action, obtaining dismissal of the action based on failure of the complaint to satisfy Fed.
 R. Civ.
 P. 9(b).
 The dismissal was upheld by the Eleventh Circuit Court of Appeals, and the U.S. Supreme Court denied the relator’s petition for writ of certiorari.
 U.S. ex rel.
 Corsello v.
 Lincare Inc., 2003 WL 25714876 (N.D.
 Ga.
 2003), aff’d, 428 F.3d 1008 (11th Cir.
 2005); cert. denied, 127 S.Ct.
 42 (2006).

 Publications/Speaking Engagements